 Family rules provide clear boundaries related to expected acceptable behavior.
 They create a safe environment for children to learn and grow.
-When expectations and consequences are clearly stated and consistently followed, behavior problems often decrease.
+When you clearly state and consistently follow expectations and consequences, behavior problems often decrease.
 Establishing rules for your family is an important step towards creating the family life you want.

 What Are Family Rules